kevinmatthes/docs-snippets/README.md

 > with this program; if not, write to the Free Software Foundation, Inc.,
 > 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+## Description

+Any good project should have at least a reasonable minimum of description.
+Therefore, plenty of automatic documentation creation were developed in order to make the process of writing a manual easier.
+Many of those are specific to one certain language, such as Haddock for Haskell or JavaDoc for Java.
+Some even support multiple languages like Doxygen does for C-like languages.

+All of the systems have in common that they generate the intended documentation from the source code of the project, evaluating some certain comments placed in there.
+Furthermore, they might be instructed to mind certain settings when writing the documentation, one of the most common settings therefore is the actual output directory.
+Systems like Haddock and JavaDoc accept such settings as command line arguments when called, Doxygen, in contrast, reads the preferences from a configuration file.

+Not only these configurations, no matter processed whether by command line arguments or by configuration files, but also the documenting comments, often named "docstrings" will produce redundancy since most of the content will be equal for numerous projects.

+The purpose of this repository is it therefore to provide some frequently used configuration settings and docstring patterns for several languages and documentation systems.
+They can be considered sample templates but also be adjusted to the needs of a certain project and / or repository.

 <!----------------------------------------------------------------------------->